antmicro/kenning-pipeline-manager/README.md

 [Pipeline Manager documentation](https://antmicro.github.io/kenning-pipeline-manager/) | [Demo application](https://antmicro.github.io/kenning-pipeline-manager/_static/pipeline-manager.html?spec=https%3A%2F%2Fraw.githubusercontent.com%2Fantmicro%2Fkenning-pipeline-manager%2Frefs%2Fheads%2Fmain%2Fexamples%2Fsample-specification.json&graph=https%3A%2F%2Fraw.githubusercontent.com%2Fantmicro%2Fkenning-pipeline-manager%2Frefs%2Fheads%2Fmain%2Fexamples%2Fsample-dataflow.json)

-It provides functionality for:
+Pipeline Manager provides functionality for:

-* visualizing and editing dataflows,
+* visualizing and editing dataflows
-* saving and loading dataflows,
+* saving and loading dataflows
-* communicating with an external application to delegate advanced validation, execution of the defined graph and conversions to and from native formats of the graphs.
+* communicating with an external application to delegate advanced validation, execution of the defined graph and conversions to and from native graph formats

-Pipeline Manager aims to simplify the process of developing graph-based graphical interfaces for applications that are modular and have a graph-like nature.
+Pipeline Manager simplifies the process of developing graph-based graphical interfaces for applications that are modular and have a graph-like nature.

 ![Pipeline Manager](img/pipeline_manager_visualisation.png)